codex-storage/codex-research/design/marketplace.md

 Repairs
 -------

 When a slot is freed because of missing too many storage proofs, some collateral from the host that previously filled the slot is used as an incentive to repair the lost content.
 Repair typically involves downloading other parts of the content and using erasure coding to restore the missing parts.
-To incentive other nodes to do this repair, there is repair fee.
+A repair reward is introduced as an incentive for other hosts to do this repair.
 It is a partial amount of the original host's collateral.
 The size of the reward is a fraction of slot's collateral where the fraction is parameter of the smart contract.

 The size of the reward should be chosen carefully.
 It should not be too low, to incentivize hosts in the network to prioritize repairs over filling new slots in